JFDI-Consulting/attempt/ReadMe.md

 });
 ```

+### Examples?

+I've included [some examples](https://github.com/JFDI-Consulting/attempt/blob/master/example/index.js) in the form of a suite of tests and a simple demo.

 ### Why?

 **Because I've always hated the ugliness of the `try/catch/finally` construct ever since I first encountered it in C++.**